Different Types of Coal | Properties | advantages and disadvantages | Electronicsinfos

 8. Heating Value: Highest heating value among coals (over 35 million BTUs per ton).

-9. Color and Texture: Shiny black color with a hard, glossy texture.
+9. Colour and Texture: Shiny black colour with a hard, glossy texture.

 Wood Charcoal